wazuh/wazuh-documentation/source/user-manual/reference/centralized-configuration.rst

 |        └── win_malware_rcl.txt                      |                                                     |
 +-----------------------------------------------------+-----------------------------------------------------+

-The proper syntax of ``agent.conf`` is shown below along with the process for pushing the configuration from the manager to the agent.
+The proper syntax of ``shared/agent.conf`` is shown below along with the process for pushing the configuration from the manager to the agent.

 agent.conf
 ----------